dividing line

 Reviews:

 The 'science' in L. Ron Hubbard's science fiction is weak at best.
 Hubbard's stories are actually stories of Adventure and the physical location of those stories is usually unimportant.
-"Ole Doc Methuselah" could easily be transformed into a Western, with the new, young doctor in town discovering that evil land developers are swindling immigrants with the promise of riches once the railroad gets to town (which it never will).
+"Ole Doc Methuselah" could easily be transformed into a Western, with the new, young doctor in town discovering that evil land developers have been swindling immigrants with the promise of riches once the railroad gets to town (which it never will).
 Even though the plot is very simple, the characters are still fun: Doc, glamorous and mysterious; Hippocrates, comic but effective sidekick; Blanchard, evil swindler; Alicia, young, innocent maiden.
 This is an entertaining story if you don't look too deeply or too critically, but the adaptation falls a little flat: not quite enough plot development, not quite enough humour, not quite enough romance.
 Ordinary, but fun.
-[6/10] --- zM
+[6/10] -- zM

 Only Bird in Her Name, The